Graduate Hotels: History

 Graduate Hotels was founded in 2014 by Nashville-based real estate investor Ben Weprin and his firm, AJ Capital Partners.
 The company launched the Graduate Hotels brand by acquiring and remodeling hotels in university-anchored towns across the country.
 The first hotel opened in Athens, Georgia in 2014, centered around the University of Georgia.

-Hilton Worldwide Holdings Inc. agreed to buy Graduate Hotels in March 2024.
-AJ Capital Partners will retain real estate ownership of the existing Graduate properties under new long-term Hilton franchise agreements.
+Hilton Worldwide agreed to acquire Graduate Hotels in March 2024, after which the brand was renamed Graduate by Hilton.
+AJ Capital Partners retains real estate ownership of the existing Graduate properties under long-term franchise agreements with Hilton.

+In June 2026, Hilton Worldwide announced Undergraduate by Hilton, a spin-off of Graduate.
+The first property is set to open in 2027.